PacketFabric/terraform-provider-packetfabric/docs/index.md

 ## Environment Variables

+!> **Warning:** Hard-coded credentials are not recommended in any Terraform configuration.
+Using environment variables is highly recommended.

 Credentials can be provided by using the `PF_TOKEN`, and optionally `PF_USER` and `PF_PASSWORD` environment variables.

 For example: